Introduction

 Later, I received an internship offer from iQIYI.
 But this internship was a big blow to me.

 I interned at iQIYI with a graduate student from Wuhan University whom I met on Niuke.
 To save money, we rented a very shabby single room in Shanghai for 2000 yuan, with two beds, and that’s how we spent the internship period.
-I still remember those 1200 yuan attic rooms we saw when house hunting, which were as small as pigeon cages and not fit for living.
+I still remember those 1200 yuan attic rooms we saw when house hunting, which were as small as pigeon cages and not fit for human habitation.

 Eventually, I received an offer from a small company during the fall recruitment.
 This company worked with Scala.
-To be honest, those who can write Scala well are generally in the top 30% of Java programmers, so there were many technical experts in the company.
+To be honest, those who can write Scala well are basically in the top 30% of Java programmers, so there were many technical experts in the company.
 There were tech nomads, famous bloggers, and even a CEO who returned from the US.
 My mentor at the time was from Zhejiang University and valued me greatly.
 Here, I finally found a sense of belonging.
 We learned and progressed together.
-I felt very frustrated, seeing others interning at big companies like Didi, feeling like I was falling behind, so I was determined to learn Scala after work, reading the famous “Functional Programming in Scala” (the red book) and taking courses by the author of Scala on Coursera.
+I felt very frustrated, seeing people around me interning at big companies like Didi, feeling like I was falling behind, so I was determined to learn Scala diligently after work, reading the famous “Functional Programming in Scala” (the red book) and taking courses by the author of Scala on Coursera.

 Senior Year: Harvest and New Beginnings